-We’ve developed partnerships with a number of UK universities, including creating our very own Team Kenya societies at Newcastle, Northumbria and Sussex University.
+We’ve developed partnerships with a number of UK universities, developing our very own Team Kenya societies at Newcastle, Northumbria and Sussex University.

-Getting involved with Team Kenya during your time at university allows you to get involved with a small charity where your volunteering and fundraising efforts will make a real difference.
+Getting involved with Team Kenya during your time at university allows you to support a small charity where your volunteering and fundraising efforts will make a real difference.

 Our University Partnerships